Over 50 Years of Commitment to the Community

 - Mammotone System®‚ Second LookTM System (2003), a computer-aided diagnostic system that greatly strengthens a radiologist’s ability to diagnose breast cancer in its early stages, aids in ultrasound guided breast biopsy and much more.

-- Rush-Riverside Heart Center Women’s Heart Health Program (2004), focuses solely on women’s heart health.
+- Riverside Heart Center Women’s Heart Health Program (2004), focuses solely on women’s heart health.

 - Bariatric Surgery (2003) is a multi-disciplinary program that provides several types of weight loss (or gastrointestinal) surgery for qualified candidates 80 to 100 pounds overweight whose obesity poses serious physical or health problems.